linda2020130/Business-Analytics-Forecasting/Notes.md

 * Assumption: Demand is stable(no trend and seasonality)
 * Usage:
-    1. Time Series Visualization: to identify time series components by supressing seasonality and noise.
+    1. **Time Series Visualization**: to identify time series components by supressing seasonality and noise.
-    2. Forecasting: to forecast time series that do not have trend and seasonality.
+    2. **Forecasting**: to forecast time series that do not have trend and seasonality.
-* Key Concepts: width of window(take average of how many time periods?)
+* Argument: Width of window(take average of how many time periods?)

 #### Two Types of Windows

-1. **Centered Moving Average**: for time series visualization; based on a window centered around time t.
+1. **Centered Moving Average**: for *time series visualization*; based on a window centered around time t.
 ```
 Example: